peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  (JSON) format, as in the ToJSONString method, and writes that string to a data stream in UTF-8.
 If the object is convertible to a CBOR map, or to a CBOR object that contains CBOR maps, the keys to those maps are written out to the JSON string in an undefined order.
+The example code given in <see cref='M:PeterO.Cbor.CBORObject.ToJSONString(PeterO.Cbor.JSONOptions)'/>
+ can be used to write out certain keys of a CBOR map in a given order to a JSON string.

 **Parameters:**